information

 In Planning

-Midland Park is located behind the Midland Library on SE Morrison St. and SE 122nd Ave.
-It has a soft-surface walking trail, nature patch, and mature trees but is otherwise underdeveloped.
-Thanks to funding from System Development Charges, PP&R now has funds to improve this park.
+Midland Park is located next to the Midland Library on SE Morrison St. and SE 122nd Ave.
+This 1.9-acre site has a soft-surface walking trail, nature patch, and mature trees but is otherwise underdeveloped.
+Thanks to funding from System Development Charges, PP&R now has a budget to improve this park.

 Stay Informed and Involved